Search

 However, it is fundamental that employers remain aware of how to manage romantic relationships between colleagues and that training is provided to ensure compliance with workplace policies.

-It is currently unclear exactly what the full impact will be for employers however with that said, employers are advised to review their anti-harassment policies and deploy training programmes to employees to ensure they have measures in place to prevent workplace harassment.
+We advise that all employers carry out a thorough risk assessment, as well as reviewing their anti-harassment policies and deploying training programmes to employees to ensure they have measures in place to prevent workplace harassment.

 Employers should also remain alert to the fact home/hybrid working has not caused workplace romance to cease.
-Reboot has the latest office romance statistics, taken from surveying over 4,000 people, which show that 48% of us would be willing to date a co-worker.
+In a survey of over 4000 people carried out by Reboot, 48% said that they would date a co-worker.
 With 22% of people admitted to dating their boss or manager.

 Employers should be aware that relationships may still form, and harassment can still occur online despite there not being a physical presence in the workplace.